istio/istio.io/content/en/blog/2020/proxy-cert/index.md

 In the example application (i.e., Prometheus), a sidecar is added to the Prometheus deployment by setting the flag `.Values.prometheus.provisionPrometheusCert` to `true` (this flag is set to true by default in an Istio installation).
-The sidecar requests for a certificate and shares the certificate with Prometheus.
+This deployed sidecar will then request and share a certificate with Prometheus.

-The key and certificate provisioned for the example application are mounted to the directory `/etc/istio-certs/`.
+The key and certificate provisioned for the example application are mounted in the directory `/etc/istio-certs/`.
-To list the key and certificate provisioned for the example application, run the following command:
+We can list the key and certificate provisioned for the application by running the following command:

 {{< text bash >}}
 $ kubectl exec -it `kubectl get pod -l app=prometheus -n istio-system -o jsonpath='{.items[0].metadata.name}'` -c prometheus -n istio-system -- ls -la /etc/istio-certs/